Texas Masters in Nursing Campus Programs

 Entry Level Masters in Nursing Schools

 Entry level masters in nursing schools offer accelerated, and often, full-time programs.
 These are developed for students whose bachelors degree is in a discipline other than nursing.
 As pre-licensure programs, students could be eligible to take the NCLEX licensure exam after they fully complete their program.
 This process could take about three years of continual study.

-RN-MSN schools provide courses of study that are planned-out for nurses with associate
+RN to MSN schools provide courses of study that are planned-out for nurses with

 What Might I Learn at Masters in Nursing School?

 Within any of the above paths to the MSN degree, various other factors could influence your decision about which Masters in Nursing school to choose.
 The American Association of Colleges of Nursing (AACN) has a recommendation.
 “The best way to ensure success in a master's program is for you to understand your individual strengths and career desires and then find the faculty and college setting that are best suited to help you develop those strengths.”i Therefore, it may be helpful to first understand what you could study in an MSN school.
 Then narrow down your list of potential schools to ones that match your needs.

 The core courses in most MSN programs balance theory and concepts with evidence-based research and clinical practice or a capstone course.
 The course names could be different in each school, but the topics below might give you a general idea.
 These are the types of foundational courses that could be required in the first part of a Masters in Nursing program.
 Typically, courses in your nursing specialty are presented after.

 - Health Policy